Benjamin Tucker: Later embrace of egoism

 Tucker came to hold the position that no rights exist until they are created by contract.
 This led him to controversial positions such as claiming that infants had no rights and were the property of their parents because they did not have the ability to contract.
 He said that a person, who physically tries to stop a mother from throwing her "baby into the fire", should be punished for violating her property rights.
 For example, he said that children would shed their status as property when they became old enough to contract "to buy or sell a house", noting that the precocity varies by age and would be determined by a jury in the case of a complaint.

 Criticisms

-Anarcho-communist Albert Meltzer criticizes Tucker's school of individualist anarchism as not anarchism, reasoning that the private police which those individualists support "to break strikes so as to guarantee the employer's 'freedom'" constitutes a government.
-Sidney E. Parker, then still an individualist anarchist, harshly derides Meltzer as being mentally obtuse and denounces Meltzer's accusation as "malicious".
-Parker argues that Meltzer misconstrues Tucker, who declared his willingness to repress and kill aggressive striking workers only in a hypothetical scenario after authoritarian laws had been abolished; yet as long as such laws remain, Tucker would support the workers' actions.
+Anarcho-communist Albert Meltzer has criticized Tucker's school of individualist anarchism as not anarchism, reasoning that the private police which those individualists support "to break strikes so as to guarantee the employer's 'freedom' " constitutes a government.
+Sidney E. Parker, then still an individualist anarchist, harshly derided Meltzer as being mentally obtuse and denounced Meltzer's accusation as "malicious".
+Parker argued that Meltzer misconstrued Tucker, who declared his willingness to repress and kill aggressive striking workers only in a hypothetical scenario after authoritarian laws had been abolished; yet as long as such laws remain, Tucker would support the workers' actions.

 Iain McKay et al. criticize specifically Tucker's support, even within an anarchy, for wage labour, which they consider hierarchical, exploitative, and conducive to private defense agencies' statism.